nmdp-bioinformatics/gfe-db/README.md

 ```

 ## Description
 The `gfe-db` represents IPD-IMGT/HLA sequence data as GFE nodes and relationships in a Neo4j graph database.
-Running this application will setup the following services in AWS:
-- VPC and subnet
-- Neo4j database server
-- Update pipeline and trigger
+This application sets up a VPC, S3 bucket, EC2 instance hosting a Neo4j server, Batch jobs orchestrated by a StepFunctions State Machine, a a Lambda function that will trigger the pipeline to build and load new release versions as they are published.

 ## Services
 The project organizes its resources by service so that deployments are decoupled (acheived using Makefiles).
 Shared configurations leverage SSM Parameter Store and Secrets Manager.

 ### Infrastructure
-The infrastructure service deploys a VPC, public subnet, and common SSM parameters and secrets for the other services to use.
+The infrastructure service deploys a VPC, public subnet, S3 bucket and common SSM parameters and secrets for the other services to use.

 ### Database
 The database service deploys an EC2 instance hosting a Neo4j Docker container into a public subnet so that it can be accessed through a browser.